Insights

 This is not a call to slow innovation.
 It is a call to strengthen it.
 Stable systems attract capital.
 Trusted systems endure.
 Prepared societies prosper.

-Agentic AI will define economic competitiveness in the coming decade.
-But competitiveness without preparation is fragile.
+Agentic AI has the potential to define economic competitiveness in the coming decade — by accelerating how organizations operate, improving the quality of decisions at every level, and enabling entirely new approaches to problems we have struggled with for generations.
+But that potential is only realized when the organizational foundations are as strong as the technology.
 The future will not be determined solely by model capability.
 It will be determined by whether leaders choose to lay the right track.

 We do not need alarmism.
 We need foresight, and we need to act now.